GeoYS/Quam/README.md

   ix.
 Congratulations, you did it!
 Finish the rest few steps and see the fruit of your labour!
   ```

 Step 2.
-Create a new HTML with Typescript project
+Add the Phaser library to your project.
+To do this, just copy and paste the required Phaser files into the nested Quam folder.

 Step 3.
-Add the Phaser library to your project.

-Step 4.
 Go to Debug > Quam Properties... and make sure these things are set as such:

   ~ The ECMAScript version is set to ECMAScript 5.
   ~ Set the Module system to None
   ~ Check ‘Combine JavaScript output into file’ and enter ‘game.js’ as the filename

-Step 5a.
+Step 4a.
 Add this code to the web.config file:

   ```
   <system.webServer>